 - Rinse 2-3 times rice in the cold water.
 This helps to remove any dirt or impurities from the grain.

 - Add the rice to a pot and pour cold water.
+The ratio of water to rice should be 1,5:1.

 - Add a pinch of salt.